Hunting for insights into raw and bulky data is tedious and mentally exhausting.

 The chart is a more compact and space-efficient option for displaying hierarchical insights into your data.

-The Area visualization design (one of the business graphs and charts examples) uses a combination of color and lines to display trends and patterns insights over time.
-The visualization design is best-suited for displaying patterns and trends of key data points.
+Area Chart (one of the business graphs and charts examples) uses a combination of color and lines to display trends and patterns insights over time.
+The visualization design is best suited for displaying patterns and trends of key data points.

 Check out more benefits of the chart below: